caryoscelus/heavy-bright-sun-wip/chapters/007-chapter-seventh.md

 this situation.

 — No worry.
-Just wait a second, — with this Orpheus moved through another door, which happened to lead to a tiny unlit storeroom.
+Just wait a second, — with this Orpheus moved through another door, which happened to lead into a tiny unlit storeroom.
 Apparently he didn't need light to find whatever he wanted to find, though, for he emerged out of it quite quickly.